What Are The Best Concealed Carry Methods?

 OWB concealed carry isn't impossible...but is more complex than with an IWB holster, requiring a balance of factors in order to get it right.

-You need to select a holster that works with your body type and clothes that keep it concealed.
-You also need to select a pistol that works well with your setup.
+You need to select a holster that works with your body type, as well as clothes that keep it concealed.
+You also need to select a pistol that works well with your setup as well.
+What will that be?
+That depends entirely on you.

 Best Concealed Carry Method: Inside the Waistband ( IWB ) Concealed Carry Holsters